ibm-cloud-docs/transit-gateway/connecting-vpcs.md

 |**name**  \n Required  \n string| The unique user-defined name for the gateway.  \n **Example**: `myGateway`|
 |**global**  \n Required  \n boolean | The gateways with global routing (true) are able to connect to networks outside their associated region.|
 |**resource_group**  \n Optional  \n Forces new resource  \n string | The resource group ID where the transit gateway is to be created.|
-{: caption="Table 4.
-Argument references for creating a transit gateway" caption-side="bottom"}
+{: caption="Argument references for creating a transit gateway" caption-side="bottom"}

 ### Example
 {: #tg-terraform-creating-transit-gateway-example}